vishnuatrai/vishnuatrai.github.io/source/_posts/2014-04-29-ruby-2-dot-1-changelog.markdown

 ---

 ### def's return value
-In earlier versions it was nil but in ruby 2.1 it will return a symbol.
+In earlier versions it was nil but in ruby 2.1 it will return a symbol.<!--more-->
 ### Rational Number and Complex Number Literals
 Earlier version you will have to use core classes to use relational and complex numbers, ruby 2.1 gives r and i suffix for them.